violet-manbo/vector-search/README.md

 | **BANG** | Requires compilation | `bash scripts/run_bang.sh` |
 | **PilotANN** | Python scripts | `bash scripts/run_pilot.sh` |

-### Build Parameters
-All the construction parameters for the algorithms are listed in the folder config.

 ### Search
 We launch the experiments by using the scripts in the folder Scrpits.